How to build assemblies on the flyFollow

 See Assemble a Product for more information.

-Some users have components that vary from sales to sale, so they choose to create assemblies on the fly; this help article explains how you can do this.
+Some users have components that vary from sale to sale, so they choose to create assemblies on the fly, this support article explains how you can do this.

 Creating Assemblies is very useful